 What is Pre-Settlement Funding?

 Pre-settlement funding, also known as lawsuit loans or legal funding, is a cash advance against your future settlement.
-Unlike medical liens, which cover medical expenses, pre-settlement funding can be used for any purpose, such as paying bills, rent, or other living expenses.
+Unlike medical liens, which cover medical expenses, lawsuit funding can be used for any purpose, such as paying bills, rent, or other living expenses.

 Eligibility for Pre-Settlement Funding